programminghistorian/ph-submissions/lessons/basic-text-processing-in-r.md

 We see that the rise in the 19th Century occurred when the addresses switched to written documents, and the dramatic drop comes when Woodrow Wilson broke tradition and gave a his State of the Union as a speech in Congress.
-The outliers we saw previously were all the post-World War II written addresses.
+The outliers we saw previously were all written addresses given after the end of World War II .

 ## Stylometric Analysis

 Stylometry, the study of linguistic style, makes extensive use of computational methods to describe the style of an author's writing.
-With our corpus, it is possible to detect changes in formal writing style over the course of the 19th and 20th centuries.
+With our corpus, it is possible to detect changes in writing style over the course of the 19th and 20th centuries.
 A more formal stylometric analysis would usually entail the application of part of speech codes or complex, dimensionality reduction algorithms such as principal component analysis to study patterns over time of across authors.
 For this tutorial we will stick to studying sentence length.

-As was done previously, the corpus can be split into sentences using the `tokenize_sentences` function.
+The corpus can be split into sentences using the `tokenize_sentences` function.
 In this case the result is a list with 236 items in it, each representing a specific document.